 Rikki, her mother, and sister are all Southern debutantes, which inspired her to launch her blog, the preppy debutante, in 2007.

 She graduated with honors from Towson University where she was named "Outstanding Woman of the Year" and "Most Promising Communications Student."
 Within months of her graduation, Senator Edward M. Kennedy personally hired her to work in his Capitol Hill office.
 There she assisted one of his speechwriters, doing research on technology and education issues during the 1993-1994 campaign season.

 Rikki was a finalist for Glamour Magazine and Cover Girl’s Outstanding Women; an Outstanding Young Woman of America; an Outstanding Young Woman in Business; a Who’s Who in Healthcare and received a Debutante award for outstanding leadership and community service.

-She sat on the Board of Governors and was elected the Entertainment Chair at Gleneagles Country Club, a Club Corp club; serves as Marketing Advisor on the Sustaining Advisory Board of the Junior League of Collin County; is a PTA Board member for her son's elementary school; served as PTA president of her son's Judaic school; was an ambassador at Temple Sholom of Chicago; is a member of Sisterhood of Conservative Judaism; is a Jewish Federation of Greater Dallas supporter; a member of the Women's Auxiliary to Children's Medical Center of Plano and was a chairwoman in the Winnetka & Evanston, IL Women’s Clubs.
+She sat on the Board of Governors and was elected the Entertainment Chair at Gleneagles Country Club, a Club Corp club; member of the Texas State Society; serves as Marketing Advisor on the Sustaining Advisory Board of the Junior League of Collin County; is a PTA Board member for her son's elementary school; served as PTA president of her son's Judaic school; was an ambassador at Temple Sholom of Chicago; is a member of Sisterhood of Conservative Judaism; is a Jewish Federation of Greater Dallas supporter; a member of the Women's Auxiliary to Children's Medical Center of Plano and was a chairwoman in the Winnetka & Evanston, IL Women’s Clubs.
 Rikki is also a mentor and member of Phi Mu Fraternity.
 She was one of Phi Mu’s national convention speakers & their Aglaia magazine cover story.

 Rikki Ragland All Rights Reserved